anjanikmr39/ITSM-IT-Service-Management-/README.md

 5) We have to scale entire dataset between 0 to 1 that is MinMAx scaling because Handle_Time_hrs feature should not goes below zero.

-6) In Model creation, we apply Decision Tree, but it is overfitted since training accuracy is 94% while testing accuracy is 83%.
-So we will apply Hyperparameter, and after that we got 82% testing accuracy and 85% training accuracy.

-7) In Model creation, we apply Random Forest, but it is overfitted since training accuracy is 94% while testing accuracy is 83%.
-So we will apply Hyperparameter, and after that we got 83% testing accuracy and 85% training accuracy.

-8) In Model creation, we apply Gradient Boosting, and it have testing accuracy of 84.08% and training accuracy of 84.36%, so we don't need Hyperparameter.

 ```
 Model Comparison Report (Auto tag the tickets with right priorities and right departments):